Skip to main

 • Benchmarking

-Once we have successfully examined end-users' needs, the next step is to define the problem we aim at solving and correlate those needs with the required design work.
+Once we have successfully examined the needs of end users, the next step is to define the problem we aim to solve and correlate those needs with the required design work.

 Methods: